 - 2 ripe avocadoes, diced into 1/2 inch pieces

 - 1/8 cup (30g) mayonnaise, preferably Kewpie brand

 - 1-2 tbsp (15-30g) sriracha, depending on your love of spiciness

 - Sesame seeds, tobiko, finely sliced green onions, for garnish

 - Heat vegetable oil in a medium saucepan over medium heat.
-Once up to 325 degrees F, fry wontons, one or two at a time, for 10 seconds, then use tongs to flip the wontons over and fry for another 10 seconds, until the wontons are browned.
+Once up to 325 degrees F (160 degrees C), fry wontons, one or two at a time, for 10 seconds, then use tongs to flip the wontons over and fry for another 10 seconds, until the wontons are browned and bubbly.

-- Place on a paper towel-lined plate, then sprinkle wontons with a pinch of salt.
+- Place the fried wontons on a paper towel-lined plate, then sprinkle wontons with a pinch of salt.
 Repeat these steps until all wontons are fried.

-- In a medium bowl, mix together the ingredients for spicy mayo and set aside.
+- In a medium bowl, mix together the ingredients for the spicy mayo and set aside.

 - Serve immediately, as the wontons will get soggy.

 To make a fun, curly wonton topping as seen in the photos, cut a couple of wonton wrapper into strips and fry them until brown and bubbly, then let rest on a paper-towel-lined plate until ready to top the tuna towers